Pueblo Chemical Agent-Destruction Pilot Plant: Planning of activities

-Destruction began in 2016 and concluded on June 22, 2023.
-The plant will conduct closure activities (shutdown, dismantling, and restoration of the site) for three to four years after the conclusion of destruction operations.
+Agent destruction began in 2016 and concluded on June 22, 2023.
+Closure activities (shutdown, dismantling, and restoration of site) will be complete in Fiscal Year 2028.

 In 2010, the Pueblo Chemical Depot, in conjunction with the PEO ACWA program, completed an environmental assessment (EA) to meet the requirements of the National Environmental Policy Act, or NEPA, and Title 32 Code of Federal Regulations Part 651 regarding the construction and operation of the U.S. Army's Explosive Destruction System (EDS) and/or other explosive destruction technologies (EDT), at the U.S. Army Pueblo Chemical Depot in Colorado.
 The EA was withdrawn, and a new EA was completed in 2012.
 The new EA focused on the use of EDT for destroying overpacked and rejected munitions.
 In April 2013, Program Executive Officer Conrad F. Whyne announced his selection of EDS to augment PCAPP for the safe destruction of chemical munitions unsuited for processing by the main plant's automated equipment.
 In spring 2018, the decision was made to end EDS and utilize three SDC units to augment the main plant.